Aziz2597/Trac-Tour/README.md

 - Profile management
 - Create and share routes with start and finish points and waypoints
 - Different vehicle types (car, bicycle, walking, etc.)
-- Like, comment, and bookmark routes
+- Like, comment, and share routes
 - Follow/unfollow users
-- Private messaging
 - Feed with general and followed users' routes
 - Secure profiles (private mode)